backstage/backstage/plugins/cost-insights/README.md

 2. Create a CostInsights client.
 Clients must implement the CostInsightsApi interface.
 See the [API file](https://github.com/backstage/backstage/blob/master/plugins/cost-insights/src/api/CostInsightsApi.ts) for required methods and documentation.

+**Note:** We've briefly explored using the AWS Cost Explorer API to implement a CostInsights client.
+Learn more about our findings [here](https://github.com/backstage/backstage/blob/master/plugins/cost-insights/contrib/aws-cost-explorer-api.md).

 ```ts
 // path/to/CostInsightsClient.ts
 import { CostInsightsApi } from '@backstage/plugin-cost-insights';